mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 Request parameters:

 - Auction ID
-- Auction config
 - Auction lot asset class
 - Hydra Head ID
 - Delegates

-The `AuctionTerms` for the Auction ID are cached in the auction state directory.

 **startBiddingL2.** Execute a sequence of actions to allow bidding to start on L2.